-PPE-PS is a ductile material with excellent hydrolytic stability, flame resistance, and UV resistance.
+PPE-PS is a ductile material with good hydrolytic stability and flame-retardant performance.
+UV resistance is grade dependent, with some grades carrying a UL 746C F1 outdoor rating and others requiring stabilization.
 These properties make it ideal for applications in the process engineering, electrical, and medical industries.
 PPE-PS can be processed using injection molding, extrusion, blow molding, and 3D printing.
-It has a very high melting temperature of over 200°C and must be heated to over 300°C if processed using 3D printing.
+It is an amorphous polymer and does not have a true melting point.
+Neat PPE has a glass transition temperature around 210–215 °C, and the Tg of PPE-PS blends decreases as PS content increases.

-This article will describe in detail what PPE-PS is, its key characteristics, as well as its potential adverse health effects.
+This article describes what PPE-PS is, its key characteristics, and its potential adverse health effects.

 What is PPE-PS?